 Also during his time at IRAPP Mr. McCarty completed a Master’s of Science in Adult Education emphasis Agriculture.
 During this time he conducted many trips with his sister helping her work on her dissertation about the Agricultural burning issues in the Southeast and the effects on air quality.

-Currently Mr. McCarty is working for the Dean of Science and Technology as the MultiMedia Laboratory Coordinator/IT Specialist.
+Currently Mr. McCarty is working for the Dean of Science as the IT Services Coordinator/Technology Liaison.
 In this current position Mr. McCarty helps in the day to day operations of the Center for Health and Education Research (CHER) building.
 He maintains the Multi-media lab/testing center and works with technology issues that arise throw out the building.
 He helps the Simulation Coordinator with the simulation procedures that help the students prepare for real world situations.

 In his spare time Mr. McCarty has a working farm that he manages with his wife.
 He continues to research ways Kentucky farmers can use new technologies to become more profitable.
 He is a member of AQHA, National Cattleman’s Association, and a member of the ABEL board for Rowan County.
 He also enjoys the occasional hunting and fishing outing.